MalditoBarbudo/beardy_data/_posts/2016-09-23-starting-bars-and-histograms-at-zero-in-ggplot2.md

                    limits = c(0,30)) +
 ```

-This way we indicate to avoid the y axis expand, but we set (harcoded) the y max
+This way we indicate to avoid the y axis expand, but we set (harcode) the y max
 limit to allow for a gap above the data (the y max value depends on the count range,
 so you have to take a look at the plot first).
 This way has some disadventages[^a]: